delhi sultanate

 The Lodhi (or Lodi) dynasty was the last to rule during the Sultanate period and the first Afghan-led dynasty.
 They initially governed Sirhind while the Sayyids ruled in Delhi.

-Last Ruler of the Delhi Sultanate
+Who Was the Last Ruler of the Delhi Sultanate?

 The Iranian Pashtuns of the Lodi Tribe ruled the Lodi Dynasty.
 The Delhi Sultanate was already in decline by the time the Lodi took over.
 Sultan Sikandar Lodi relocated the Delhi Sultanate’s capital to Agra, which would go on to develop and flourish when the Delhi Sultanate ended.
 The last legitimate ruler of the Delhi Sultanate would be Ibrahim Lodi, the son of Sikandar.
 The height of political unrest under Ibrahim Lodi’s reign was the First Battle of Panipat in 1526, which saw the future Mughal Emperor Babur defeat Ibrahim Lodi and establish his dynasty in India.